 Skip to main content

-Deploy DeployStack using Docker Compose for a production-ready, self-hosted installation.
-This method is recommended for most users as it provides a reliable, scalable setup with minimal configuration.
+Deploy DeployStack using Docker Compose for a quick and reliable self-hosted installation.
+This method is recommended for most users as it provides a reliable setup with minimal configuration.

 Docker containers are for production hosting or self-hosting.
 For development contributions, check the Local Setup guide.